 - Use about 1 teaspoon for each rinse.

-The resulting solution will help you effectively treat cavities through a natural process.
-It will normalize the pH level of the mouth while creating a balance of healthy saliva and good bacteria.
+The resulting solution will help you effectively treat cavities through a natural process that will normalize the pH level of the mouth while creating a balance of healthy saliva and good bacteria.

 All-purpose natural turmeric mouth wash